 If you are able to observe rainfall on a daily basis at 9am GMT (10am in British summer time) and have a secure garden or plot of land that is not overshadowed by trees or structures, you may meet the criteria of a A-standard observer and your data can contribute to the national rainfall archive.

-Enquiries can be emailed to SEPA at Rainfall@sepa.org.uk using the subject title ‘I want to start observing rainfall’.
+Enquiries can be emailed to SEPA at firstname.lastname@example.org using the subject title ‘Public Rainfall Observing’.
 If your site meets the necessary criteria, SEPA will supply you with a UK standard Mark 2 raingauge, a glass measure, a supply of rainfall cards and instructions.
-Standard mark 2 gauges are either made from copper or stainless steel to the dimensions shown opposite.
+Standard mark 2 gauges are either made from copper or stainless steel to the dimensions shown opposite..